onfido/onfido-sdk-ui/README.md

 ## Removing the SDK

 If you are embedding the SDK inside a single page app, you can call the `tearDown` function to remove the SDK completely from the current webpage.
-It will reset state and you can safely re-initialise the SDK inside the same webpage later on.
+It will reset state and you can safely re-initialize the SDK inside the same webpage later on.

 ```javascript
 onfidoOut = Onfido.init({...})